 How To Start a Video Production Business in the US

 Nowadays, people consume media on a scale never before seen.
 With the meteoric rise of technology and access to the internet, people are always glued to their screens.
-If you’re anything like an entrepreneur, you’ve probably seen the opportunities surrounding video production.
+If you are anything like an entrepreneur, you’ve probably seen the opportunities of video production.

 Video production involves everything from start to finish in making videos.
 This includes planning, scriptwriting, storyboarding, videotaping, and editing.
-But how exactly do you begin?
-Will you need tens of thousands of dollars to get it off the ground?
+But how do you begin?

-Not to worry, here’s a quick guide in starting a small video production business.
+Not to worry.
+Here is a quick guide in starting a small video production business in the U.S.

 - Production Designer